 As set out above, I am satisfied Caledonian gave advice and made arrangements.
 The activities it undertook clearly meet the above definitions.
-The arrangements it made brought about the transactions (the transfer out of Mr T's existing pension into the SIPP, the opening of the FPI bond within the SIPP and the making of investments within that bond).
-The arrangements had that direct effect and took place in the UK.
-And advice was given on the merits of transferring out of Mr T's existing scheme to the SIPP in order to invest in the FPI bond - Mr T was persuaded that would give him a better pension in retirement - although in Mr T's case that advice was likely provided abroad.
+The arrangements it made brought about the transactions (the transfer out of Mr B's existing pensions into the SIPP, the opening of the FPI bond within the SIPP and the making of investments within that bond).
+The arrangements had that direct effect.
+And advice was given on the merits of transferring out of Mr B's existing scheme to the SIPP in order to invest in the FPI bond - Mr B was persuaded that would give him a better pension in retirement.

-So, I am satisfied that those of the activities undertaken by Caledonian in the UK in this case were regulated activities.
+So, I am satisfied the activities undertaken by Caledonian in the UK in this case were regulated activities.
 Caledonian therefore carried out regulated activities without authorisation.